mrStefanJ/movie-app/README.md

 # Movies and Series

 This project was worked in React.
 Project Movies / Series is web app that will show list of movies and series in Trending page and a separate list of movies and series page.
-In Movies and Series page will have options to select genres of your choice.
-On selected movie or series will popup modal and show details of movie or serie.
+In Movies and Series page will have options to select genres of your choice and to choose different category and to search.
+On selected movie or series will go to the next page with details of movie or serie.

 Design is started in the mobile-first approach.